Minimal Fibrations of Hyperbolic 3-manifolds: Bundles with short geodesics

-The bundle $M_j$ with monodromy $f_j$ is obtained from $M_1$ by $1/(k-1)$-Dehn surgery on $c_1$.
-This surgery first removes a solid-torus neighborhood $N$ of $c_1$, giving a hyperbolic 3-manifold with a cusp, $M$.
+The bundle $M_j$ is obtained from $M_1$ by $1/(j-1)$-Dehn surgery on $c_1$.
+This surgery first removes a solid-torus neighborhood $N$ of $c_1$ in $M_1$, giving a 3-manifold $M$ that admits a complete hyperbolic metric with a cusp.
 We call a curve on $\partial N$ lying in a fiber a {\em longitude} and a curve bounding a disk in $N$ a {\em meridian}.
-The surgery attaches a solid-torus $S^1 \times D^2$ to $\partial N$ so that a meridian is mapped to a curve homotopic to one meridian and $(k-1)$-longitudes.
-Thurston's Dehn Surgery Theorem shows that the hyperbolic manifolds $M_j$ converge geometrically to $M$ as $j \to \infty$, and that the core curve of the solid torus attached by the Dehn surgery is isotopic to a closed geodesic $\gamma_j \subset M_j$ and that $ \lim_{j \to \infty} \mbox{length}(\gamma_j) = 0$.
-The curve $\gamma_j$ is null-homologous in $M_j$, since it is homotopic to a separating curve in a fiber. \end{proof}
+The surgery attaches a solid-torus $S^1 \times D^2$ to $\partial N$ so that a meridian is mapped to a curve homotopic to one meridian and $(j-1)$-longitudes.
+Thurston's Dehn Surgery Theorem shows that the hyperbolic manifolds $M_j$ converge geometrically to $M$ as $j \to \infty$, that the core curve of the solid torus attached by the Dehn surgery is isotopic to a closed geodesic $\gamma_j \subset M_j$ and that $ \lim_{j \to \infty} \mathrm{length}(\gamma_j) = 0$.
+Moreover for any fixed $s$, the maps $f_j$ carry a horotorus $T_s$ in the cusp of $M$ to the boundaries of radius $R_j$ tubular neighborhoods of the geodesic $\gamma_j$, with $\lim_{j \to \infty} R_j = \infty$. \end{proof}